Why do you mulch the grass?

 Do you accept credit cards?

-We do, however, there is a 4% processing fee for credit cards added to the invoice.
+Starting April 1, 2022: We do accept credit cards, however, there is a 3% processing fee for credit cards added to the invoice if using paper invoicing.
+If you opt into paperless invoicing for seasonal services, then the credit card fee is waived.
 We accept VISA, MasterCard, Discover, and American Express.